madeleineostoja/laggard/README.md

 Laggard is a pack of community PostCSS plugins that insert common CSS property fallbacks for legacy browsers (<IE8).
 For a full list of plugins and attributions, have a look at CONTRIBUTORS.md.

 Laggard **does not** transpile future CSS syntax.
 For that use [cssnext][cssnext], which also includes most of these legacy fallbacks.
+Laggard also doesn't do destructive transforms that would require you to use a separate stylesheet for legacy browsers.
+If that's what you're after use [Oldie][oldie].

-Use Laggard if you just want to easily improve legacy support with current CSS code.
+Use Laggard if you just want to easily improve legacy support with your current CSS code.

 --